dildoran2195/sep11-freedom-project/blog/entry06.md

 ![Screenshot 2025-05-30 10 25 33 AM](https://github.com/user-attachments/assets/42024efa-ca61-4042-aad6-fe4cb04d9d68)

 Analysis: Ultimately, we had to clearly communicate to each other our progress and make clear what role we were committing to.
 We did this through assigned slides which helped us the most in determining our connections and differences in formulating an overall product.
 Being able to identify our standpoints helped us to clearly connect our combined efforts throughout this project and tie that progress back to our primary goal and aspirations.

-No Interactive Features: There are no interactive elements like animations, hover effects, transitions, or user-driven interactions such as forms or dynamic content updates.

 ## Links